 Baris Standiþ (‘The Barley Stands’)

 Ermanaricus (or *Airmanareiks, to give the reconstructed Wulfilian Gothic form) was a famous – or fabled – king of the Eastern Pontic Goths who, according to the ancient historian Jordanes, carved out a sizeable “empire” in the area of roughly the present-day eastern Ukraine and western Russia during the second part of the fourth century AD.
-This song is imagined to have been composed by the court musician Hugilaiks to help the king overcome worry and sleeplessness—a kind of lullaby for the overstressed, if you will—when his kingdom begin to fall apart under pressure from invading Eastern tribes of Alans and Huns.
+This song is imagined to have been composed by the court musician Hugilaiks to help the king overcome worry and sleeplessness—a kind of lullaby for the overstressed, if you will—when his kingdom begins to fall apart under pressure from invading Eastern tribes of Alans and Huns.
 You can listen to the recording here (3:28); just click the white arrow-head (or download it here):

 According to the Annales of Tacitus (2.62-63), “Catualda” (a Latinization of almost certainly a Germanic name *Haþuwalda) was driven out of his homeland by the Marcomannic king Maroboduus – again a Latinized name – in the early first century AD.
 He found refuge among the Baltic Goths (“Gotones”) but ultimately returned with a vengeance, ousting Maroboduus in 18 AD.
 As Tacitus writes,